 One of the biggest needs your teen will face in the next few years?
 Is growing an emergency fund.

-Use this free worksheet to hep them calculate their first 3-month emergency fund.
+Use this free workbook to help them calculate their first emergency fund (includes a lesson plan and answer key).

 Needs vs. Wants Financial Literacy Activities and Budget Games